 Looking for a public speaking bundle?
-I can provide you with an overall picture of what I do.
+I can provide you with an overall picture of how to teach public speaking.

 I get lots of emails.
 Most emails pertain to grammar.
 The second most emails?
 Public speaking.
 Teaching public speaking is challenging.

-I have taught public speaking.
-I teach in Illinois and hold a teaching endorsement in speech.
-I have coached a speech team.
-I’ve substitute-taught public speaking.
+I have taught public speaking; I teach in Illinois and hold a teaching endorsement in speech.
+Additionally, I have coached a speech team and substitute-taught public speaking.
 I understand the challenges and rewards.

 Students have ambivalent feelings about public speaking.
 They understand the power of speeches, but they are nervous as can be.
 Our goal as teachers is to harness that range of feelings and get students speaking comfortably in front of crowds.
 That is my overarching goal as I organize and create these activities.